nkoturovic/nixos-dotfiles/README.md

 home-manager switch --flake .#kotur
 ```

-Similarly, to avoid using .#kotur, you can create a symlink
+Similarly, to avoid using `.#kotur`, you can create a symlink
 (username is default output inspected by home manager) username -> home-manager

 ```sh